ianfleeton/zmey/api_doc/endpoints/admin/products/GET_index.md

 # GET api/admin/products

-Returns a list of all products.
+Returns a summary list of all products.

 ## Example